Nkemjikanma/pepino/templates/database-sqlx-postgres/README.md

    cp .env.example .env
    > Edit .env with your database credentials

-   # 1. Start PostgreSQL in Docker
+   # 1. Start PostgreSQL in Docker - if docker-compose is present
    just db-up

    # 2. Run migrations
-   just migrate
+   > If docker compose is not install, set up postgres db just migrate

    ###### Install dependencies